societe-generale/spintest/README.md

 Functional scenario interpreter.

-Spintest is a library that facilitate the integration and functional test of APIs.
+Spintest is a library that facilitates the integration and functional test of APIs.
 It takes a list of URLs in parameter and a list of tasks (also called scenario) that will be executed against the specified URLs.

 Each task represents an API call and provides some options in order to validate or react to the response.
-Indeed, by default the task is in success if the HTTP code returned is between `200` and `299` included but you can specify the error code or the body you expect.
+Indeed, by default the task is in success if the HTTP code returned is between `200` and `299` included, but you can specify the error code or the body you expect.
 You can also provide a list of rollback tasks (or task references) that is executed if the task fails.

 Also, the response of the API call can be stored in order to be used in a future task.

-Finally you can choose to run the task scenario concurently on each URL.
+Finally, you can choose to run the task scenario concurrently on each URL.

 ## Installation